litvinovvo/erc721-extensions/README.md

 3. ERC721Distributable: Royalty distribution between owners, you could set ignore list for marketplaces
 4. ERC721Shufflable: Mint pseudo randomization
 5. ERC721Whitelistable: Whitelist for free mints
-6. Exmple contract that combines all of the extensions
+6. NFTCollection: Example contract that combines all of the extensions

 **Code never been audited, use it on your own risk**